 CALL FOR PAPERS

-Shortly after your submission you will receive an answer from the editors and information on how to access the journal website, where you will be able to upload the article and be updated about the peer reviewing and publication process.
+Shortly after your submission of proposal you will receive an answer from the editors informing on how to access the Journal website, where you will be able to upload the article and be updated about the peer reviewing and publication process.

-English literature started its publication in December 2014, and is a fully open access journal.
-It is indexed in ERIH-plus, MLA Directory of periodicals, Crossref, DOAJ.
-It has been accepted for inclusion in Scopus.
+English literature started its publication in December 2014 and is a fully open access journal.
+It is indexed in Scopus, ERIH-plus, MLA Directory of periodicals, Crossref, DOAJ.

-English Literature’s policy is inspired by the COPE (Committee on Publication Ethics) Ethical Code.
-See the Best Practice Guidelines for Journal Editors.
-See also the journal’s website: English Literature under “Policy”.
+English Literature’s policy is inspired by the COPE (Committee on Publication Ethics) ethical code.

 Ethical Code of English Literature